 Each patient is unique and each treatment is tailored for that individual's needs on that particular day.
 In any situation, I like to empower people to participate in their own healing process by offering at-home self-care exercises, nutrition and lifestyle recommendations, and herbal formulas if they would be helpful and appropriate.
 I believe that successful treatment involves a partnership between patient and practitioner to expedite the healing process, make the duration of treatments last longer, and truly address the core issues that are allowing disharmony to exist in the body.
 I strongly feel that if we strive to increase our own personal body awareness, we are better able to advocate for ourselves in any healthcare setting because we are more mindfully aware and can address small disharmonies before they manifest into more severe ailments.

 Outside of my acupuncture world, I also maintain my certification as a certified veterinary technician (CVT) which I have held since graduating from Bel-Rea Institute of Animal Technology with an Associate of Applied Science in Veterinary Technology degree in 1996 and passing the Veterinary Technician National Exam in 1997.
 Although I am not currently working in the field, my 15+ years of experience in veterinary medicine was mostly in fast-paced, high volume, high quality of care settings ranging from overnight and emergency practices to the Boulder Valley Humane Society.
 In addition, I have a Holistic Health Certificate and Small Business Management Certificate from Front Range Community College which I earned just prior to beginning school at Southwest Acupuncture College.

 I enjoy being fit and active and love the outdoors and all nature has to offer including rock climbing, camping, cycling, bird watching, and hiking.
-I also enjoy a good challenging spin class, pilates, reading, sleeping, vegging out, and cuddling with my cat and my boyfriend.
+I also enjoy a good challenging spin class, pilates, reading, sleeping, vegging out, and cuddling with my cat and husband.